-Problem #2 - The receiver collar will not audibly beep when powering on.
+Problem - The receiver collar does not vibrate when powering on.

-Verify the battery of the receiver collar is charged.
+• Verify the battery of the receiver collar is charged.
 Recharge as needed for a minimum of 2 hours.

-Problem #3 - The static stimulation does not seem to be working.
+Problem - The static stimulation does not seem to be working.

-- Verify that the receiver collar is snug enough on the dog's neck, and ensure you are achieving consistent contact between the contact tips and the dog's neck. - The batteries may be dead.
-Recharge as needed. - Raise and set to a higher static stimulation level.
+- Make sure the receiver collar is powered on and the LED light is flashing green. - Verify that the receiver collar is snug enough on the dog's neck, and ensure you are achieving consistent contact between the contact tips and the dog's neck. - The batteries may be dead.
+Recharge as needed. - Raise and set to a higher static stimulation level. - Verify with included receiver tester that no stimulation is present between any of the following correction levels: 2-7.
+As a side note, the higher the correction level, the brighter the bulb on the receiver tester will be.